 Any show on the Media Sequencer can be used as an inbox.
-Note that the inboxes you configure are global, so will be available in all shows.

 To configure a show as an inbox, drag the show from the Shows list to the Inboxes list, it will then appear as an Inbox Tab in the Sources Pane, as in the image below.
 Any content added to this show will be available as an Inbox tab, and can be dragged to a channel.